codepolitanlab/layoutr/README.md

 ## Using Switcher

 Switcher automatically detect layouts, headers, contents and footers from their folders and show them as a choices in switcher panel.
 You can add switcher in every layout by embedding {include="switcher"}.
 By default, switcher panel has been embedded in jsassets.html, so you only have to embed jsassets in your all layout.

+## Add new style

+This application uses Twitter Bootstrap CSS Framework, so you can directly add new bootstrap style by putting it in themes/bootstrap/css/styles/.